Want to have the best Christmas ever? Join us to bring joy to those in need! It’s a whole lot of fun, and a memory you

 When and where is the breakfast?

-It’s usually the first Sunday in December, 8:30-10:30 am in the cruise ship dock/API.
+It’s usually the first Saturday in December, 8:30-10:30 am in the cruise ship dock/API.
+In 2018 the breakfast will be on Saturday December 8th.
 Please join us and bring all your friends!
 Your ticket includes a full homemade breakfast, coffee and juice, a ticket for the door prize, a ticket for the raffle, and access to the Christmas bazaar.
+This is a very multicultural affair, with announcements in Spanish and English and hundreds of locals and expats attending.

-API dock is on Emilio Barragón nearly across from the new OXXO.
+API dock is on Emilio Barragón nearly across from the OXXO.
 Below is a map.
 If you can’t find it, ask any taxi driver or blue shirt/Tourism Volunteer.

 How can I get to Quince Letras on December 24th?